Estimate Time6 min

 Standard deduction vs. itemized deductions

 Now that you understand what a standard deduction is, let’s look at another option: itemizing your deductions.
 When you itemize, you’re looking to see if you’ve spent money on a long list of eligible expenses that you may claim as deductions.
-Some of the common ones include home mortgage interest on up to $750,000 in principal, up to $10,000 of state and local taxes, medical and dental expenses that exceed 7.5% of your AGI, and eligible charitable donations.2 Keep in mind that you might not be able to deduct everything you’ve paid out during the tax year.
-For example, you may only deduct up to $10,000 in state and local taxes for 2023, even if you spent more.
+Some of the common ones include home mortgage interest on up to $750,000 in principal ($375,000 if married filing separately), up to $10,000 of state and local taxes ($5,000 if married filing separately), medical and dental expenses that exceed 7.5% of your AGI, and eligible charitable donations.2 If you are impacted by a federally declared disaster such as a fire, flood or hurricane, you can even deduct your casualty and theft losses of your personal property as long as they are attributable to the disaster.
+Keep in mind that you might not be able to deduct everything you’ve paid out during the tax year.
+For example, you may only deduct up to $10,000 in state and local taxes for 2024, even if you paid more.

 When does it make sense to take the standard deduction vs. itemize?